data-tsunami/hello-hadoop/README.md

 # Project files & dirs

-- */conf*: config to be used for running MR on the cluster
+- _/conf_: config to be used for running MR on the cluster
-- */conf-local*: config to be used for running MR locally
+- _/conf-local_: config to be used for running MR locally
-- */hadoop-1.2.0*: Hadoop binaries (recomended WITHOUT conf/ dir, to avoid mistakes)
+- _/hadoop-1.2.0_: Hadoop binaries (recomended WITHOUT conf/ dir, to avoid mistakes)

 To setup files on /conf directory, you can use `core-site.xml.sample` and `mapred-site.xml.sample` as reference.

-# Run the MR job locally
+# Before running

+Before running the MR jobs you need to build the JAR and generate some data.

 ### Build the jar